daveblackuk/VSR/docs/index.md

 ![Microsoft Flight Simulator Screenshot 2022 06 09 - 05 41 42 96](https://user-images.githubusercontent.com/4178804/210109986-72bc6617-90dc-4ffd-9ddc-2222ec0a2822.png)

 #### Checking that the DLL is being loaded by vPilot

+vPilot debug log (type .debug into vPilot) should contain the following:

 #### Checking the server is running correctly
 Load a browser and navigate to http://locahost:1228.
 If the server is functioning then the VSR screen will load.